Jan 8, 1907 - Sept 19, 1951

 - Todo Mexico, 1996, Poniatowska

 Esperanza Lopez Mateos is best known as the translator, business agent and close personal friend of B. Traven, the Mexican novelist.
 Esperanza's brother, Adolfo Lopez Mateos, was president of Mexico from 1958-1964.
 Esperanza was married to her second cousin, Roberto Figueroa, brother of the cinematographer Gabriel Figueroa.
 The three of them lived in the same house at 1106 Coyoacan in Mexico City.
+She had a working relationship with the powerful labor leader Vicente Lombardo Toledano.
 Gabriel won many awards and is remembered as a great Mexican cameraman.
 He worked with many of the leading directors of Mexico and Hollywood, despite being blacklisted.
 B. Traven is estimated to have sold 30 million books.
 He is best known in the U.S. for "The Treasure of the Sierra Madre," made into a film by John Huston, starring Humphrey Bogart.
 It is on many lists of top films.